pifroggi/vs_align/README.md

 __*`mask`* (optional)__
 Use a mask clip to exclude areas in white from warping, like for example a watermark or text that is only on one clip.
 Masked areas will instead be warped like the surroundings.
 Can be a static single frame or a moving mask.
 Can be any format and dimensions.
-The masked areas should be relative to the areas on the ref clip.
+The masked areas correspond to the same areas on the ref clip.

 __*`precision`*__
 Speed/Quality tradeoff in the range 1-4, with higher meaning finer more stable alignment up to a subpixel level.
 Higher is slower and requires more VRAM.
 2 or 3 works great in most cases.

 __*`wide_search`* (optional)__
-Enables a much larger search radius at the cost of speed.
+Enables a larger search radius at the cost of speed.
 When set to True completely different crops like 4:3 and 16:9, sheering, and rotations up to 45° can be aligned.
 Recommended if the misalignment is larger than about 20 pixel.

 __*`lq_input`* (optional)__
 Enables better handling for low-quality input clips.
 When set to True general shapes are prioritized over high-frequency details like noise, grain, or compression artifacts by averaging the warping across a small area.
 Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner due to warping.